ptorpis/MiniExchange/README.md

 This will launch the terminal user interface.
 Type `help` and press enter to display all of the available commands.

 All clients that connect to the exchange have to be authenticated to start trading.
 A complete auth system is not implemented, so all a client needs to do currently is send a `HELLO` message.
+New order requests sent before the first `HELLO` will be sent but ignored by the server.

+To send a request, type the command into the promt area at the bottom of the terminal interface and press Enter to send.

 To send the first order: